The Differences Between IVF and ICSI

 Where are the similarities between ICSI and IVF treatments?

-For fertilization, the sperm is gathered and processed.
-In in vitro fertilization, the sperm and eggs are combined in a dish and allowed to fertilize independently.
+The most important question is: “How do embryologists prepare eggs and sperm?”
+A critical stage in IVF and ICSI is the preparation of the egg and sperm.
+The ovaries are induced to generate many eggs in both techniques, which are subsequently extracted.
+For Fertilization, the sperm is gathered and processed.
+In In Vitro fertilization, the sperm and eggs are combined in a dish and allowed to fertilize independently.
 A sperm is directly inserted into the egg during ICSI to fertilize it.
 The preparation of the egg and sperm is a significant similarity between the two techniques, notwithstanding their variances.

 Is IVF and ICSI the same?